Romkabouter/ESP32-Rhasspy-Satellite/README.md

 - Ledring turns GREEN when the hotword is detected, back to BLUE when going to idle
 - Uses an asynchronous MQTT client for the playBytes topic (large messages which cannot be handled my synchronous clients)
 - Uses a synchronous MQTT client for the audiostream.
 - OTA Updating
+- Dynamic brightness

 ## Get started

 To get the code running I suggest you first reset the Voice if you have flashed it previously

-- Follow Step 1 and 2 (or all steps) from this guide https://www.hackster.io/matrix-labs/get-started-w-esp32-on-the-matrix-voice-d01e0d.
+- Follow Step 1 and 2 (or all steps) from this guide https://matrix-io.github.io/matrix-documentation/matrix-voice/esp32/
 - ssh into the pi, execute this command: voice_esp32_enable.
 If you get a permission denied, execute the command again.
 - esptool.py --chip esp32 --port /dev/ttyS0 --baud 115200 --before default_reset --after hard_reset erase_flash
 - Reboot the Pi.